-Prof. SUN Fei, the Versatile Scientist who Enjoys Creating Things
+Prof. Fei SUN, the Versatile Scientist who Enjoys Creating Things

 Having invented a protein-based stimuli-responsive smart hydrogel with potentials for drug delivery and stem cell therapy, NSFC Excellent Young Scientist and Associate Professor of Chemical and Biological Engineering Prof. SUN Fei has such a passion for creating things that he is now trying out silk – not ancient China’s silk from worms, but steel-like silk from spiders with the potential for drug delivery.